NAME

 The constructor for Net::EPP::Simple has the same general form as the one for Net::EPP::Client, but with the following exceptions:

-Unless otherwise set, port defaults to 700
+- Unless otherwise set,

-Unless the no_ssl parameter is set, SSL is always on
+no_sslparameter is set, SSL is always on - You can use the

 The constructor will establish a connection to the server and retrieve the greeting (which is available via $epp->{greeting}) and then send a <login> request.